nikhita/github-subscribed/README.md

 github-subscribed -token=<your-token> -repo=<repo>
   -repo string
     	(optional) Search threads belonging to a particular repo.
-	You must own the repo or be a member of the organization which owns the repo.
+	You must be a member of the organization which owns the repo.
   -token string
     	Mandatory GitHub API token
   -v	(shorthand) Print version and exit